SHC Investors Have Opportunity to Lead Sotera Health Company Securities Fraud Lawsuit

 Shareholders with $150,000 losses or more are encouraged to contact the firm.

-BENSALEM, Pa., Feb.
-9, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).
+LOS ANGELES, Feb.
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).

 Class Period: November 20, 2020 – September 19, 2022